angular-architects/ngrx-hateoas/doc/docs/guide/01-getting-started.md

 ```

 The  store, as shown in the previous code sample is able to do the following things:
-* read the JSON from backend into the store and provide it as state by providing a url
+* read the JSON from backend into the store and provide it as reactive deep signal
 * rectively read a linked json object triggered by changes from the main object
 * provide writable copies of parts of the state
 * provide metastate about the requests to the backend (e.g. such as if a request is currently running)